 Despite the title making it seem like I may have some sort of culinary death wish, it’s simply a description of my day Saturday.
 I was up early and headed out to Fools + Horses.
 Fool + Horses is my favourite writing spot, and I was there to chronicle my experiences on the first day of ManyFest.

 As I was getting ready in the morning I checked Facebook and saw a post from my friend Kent Dueck.
-It seemed he was involved in some kind of mini doughnut kind of truck.
+It seemed he was involved in some kind of truck selling mini donuts.
 I hadn’t seen the truck on Friday, so as I was making my along Broadway towards Fools + Horses I kept my eyes open for the truck.

 Sure enough as I walked by I saw Kent outside of the truck with a big broom and water.
 He was giving the truck a good washing down to make sure it was nice and bright looking for when the customers appeared.

 Donuts for Breakfast